Hemant Goswami: Activism on Right to Information

-As a hardcore activist advocating free speech and fighting for undiluted Right to Information (RTI), Hemant's activism has resulted in many tangible results.
-The smoke-free Chandigarh initiative itself largely succeeded due to innovative use of RTI wherein Hemant filed nearly 300 RTI petition just to bring in accountability in action and to set the ball rolling for the implementation of the smoke-free laws.
-Besides taking tough stands against any proposed amendment to the RTI Act, Goswami has boldly taken senior bureaucrats and Governors to task too for lack of transparency and accountability in their offices.
-When the Governor-Administrator of Chandigarh refused to follow the Right to Information Act, Hemant fought a long and bitter battle to ensure transparency in the office of the Governor-Administrator of Chandigarh.
-After a long legal battle, favourable orders were secured in July 2008 from the Central Information Commission (CIC) and thereafter the office of the Governor-Administrator was forced to open its public records for the public and operate in a transparent manner.
+As an activist advocating free speech and fighting for Right to Information (RTI), Hemant's activism has resulted in many tangible results.
+The smoke-free Chandigarh initiative itself largely succeeded due to innovative use of RTI wherein Hemant filed nearly 300 RTI petition to bring in accountability in action and to set the ball rolling for the implementation of the smoke-free laws.
+Besides taking tough stands against any proposed amendment to the RTI Act, Goswami has taken senior bureaucrats and Governors too for lack of transparency and accountability in their offices.
+When the governor-administrator of Chandigarh refused to follow the Right to Information Act, Hemant worked to ensure transparency in the office of the governor-administrator of Chandigarh.
+After legal battle, favourable orders were secured in July 2008 from the Central Information Commission (CIC) and thereafter the office of the governor-administrator was forced to open its public records for the public and operate in a transparent manner.
 Subsequent to this, the Administrator-Governor of UT of Chandigarh increased the fee for obtaining information by five folds.
-Once again Hemant fought the decision tooth and nail and after many public interactions and Writ Petitions in the High Court the decision to increase the fee had to be reversed.
-Another remarkable initiative of Hemant Goswami, as a part of "Mission Zero Tolerance" against corruption, resulted in a consolidated order by the CIC (deciding 52 complaints by "Society for Prevention of Crime and Corruption" in one single order), wherein all Central Government and Chandigarh Administration offices were directed to ensure proper implementation of the Right to Information Act 2005 and thereby for the first time directions were issued to the Government to proactively publish all the public documents online on the internet.
+Once again Hemant fought the decision and after many public interactions and Writ Petitions in the High Court the decision to increase the fee had to be reversed.
+Another initiative of Hemant Goswami, as a part of "Mission Zero Tolerance" against corruption, resulted in a consolidated order by the CIC (deciding 52 complaints by "Society for Prevention of Crime and Corruption" in one single order), wherein all Central Government and Chandigarh Administration offices were directed to ensure proper implementation of the Right to Information Act 2005 and thereby directions were issued to the Government to proactively publish all the public documents online on the internet.